ketkikinkar/Llamma2_FineTunning/README.md

 ## Usage
 Follow the instructions in the notebook to perform fine-tuning on the Llama 2 model.
 The notebook includes detailed comments and instructions to guide you through each step.

-## Contributing
-Contributions to the notebook are welcome.
-Please fork the repository, make your changes, and submit a pull request.

-## License
-Specify the license under which the notebook is released, ensuring to align with open-source guidelines if applicable.

----

-This draft assumes you have a repository and licensing in place.
-Let me know if you need more details or modifications!